dbb1292/dbb1292.github.io/_posts/01-01-2004-High-Anxiety-This-can-help.md

 ---
 layout: post
 published: true
-title: Untitled
+title: High anxiety – This can help
 category: articles
 author: Daniel Baker
 ---

-High anxiety – This can help

 We all know the Bible tells us to "not be anxious about anything" {Philippians 4:6a}.
 Yet we are anxious about things and much of life promotes anxiety.
 Take the news for example.
 One morning I did a quick survey of the headlines on Yahoo.com news and Foxnews.com, they included these topics: Violence in Iraq, Terrorism, Mad Cow disease, and Political turmoil.
 Somehow natural disasters, and economic trouble had not made the list.
 I know that like most people, I can generate enough anxiety on my own; I do not need the news to help me like that.